 - Boarding: No

-- Transport Options: Students travel to Covenant from a broad area around Sydney, including the Northern Beaches, North Shore, and other areas of Sydney.
+- Transport Options: Students travel to Covenant from a broad area around Sydney, including the Northern Beaches, the North Shore, and other parts of the city.
 View public transport options.

 - Scholarships: The Bursary Program & Ministers’ Fee Relief.
 Find out more.

-Covenant Christian School offers a range of open events and tours throughout the year, and they would love to welcome you for a tour of the school.
+Covenant Christian School offers a range of open events and tours throughout the year and would love to welcome you to a tour of the school.
 Explore Covenant for yourself.
 Book a tour.

 Contact Covenant Christian School